 Newcomer Melanie Field stars on Paramount Network's "Heathers" reboot based on the 1988 cult classic film as Heather Chandler, the vicious leader of the Heathers.
-A graduate of New York University and Yale School of Drama, Field started her career working on Broadway in shows including The Phantom of the Opera and Evita, as well as the First National Tour of Wicked.
+A graduate of New York University and Yale School of Drama, Field started her career working on Broadway in shows including "The Phantom of the Opera" and "Evita" as well as the first national tour of "Wicked."
 Her other TV credits include the pilot "The Tap" from executive producer Rob Reiner.
 Field currently splits her time between Los Angeles for production and New York.

-Brendan Scannell is an actor, stand-up comedian, and writer from Valparaiso, Indiana.
-You can see Brendan as Heather Duke in the upcoming show Heathers (based on the cult classic) on Paramount Network and as the lead in Bonding for Blackpills produced by Anonymous Content.
-His comedic stylings have been featured on Funny or Die, College Humor, Super Deluxe, Dekkoo and the Freeform and Comedy Central apps.
-Brendan went to Northwestern University and currently resides in Los Angeles. instagram/twitter
+Brendan Scannell is an actor, stand-up comedian and writer from Valparaiso, IN.
+You can see Scannell as Heather Duke on "Heathers" (based on the cult classic) on Paramount Network and as the lead in "Bonding," produced by Anonymous Content for Blackpill.
+His comedic stylings have been featured on Funny or Die, CollegeHumor, Super Deluxe and Dekkoo and the Freeform and Comedy Central apps.
+Scannell went to Northwestern University and currently resides in Los Angeles.

 Grace Victoria Cox

-James Scully will be starring in the upcoming series Heathers, playing the role of J.D., which was originated by Christian Slater in the 1988 cult hit film of the same name.
-This winter he made an appearance on the ABC series Quantico.
-Previously, James starred in the Off-Broadway play The Erklings directed by Saheem Ali for the Beckett Theater.
+James Scully stars on the series "Heathers" playing the role of J.D., which was originated by Christian Slater in the 1988 cult hit film of the same name.
+Scully made an appearance on the ABC series "Quantico" and previously starred in the Off-Broadway play "The Erlkings" directed by Saheem Ali for the Beckett Theatre.

-Nikki SooHoo, a southern California native, is best known for her roles in the movies: "Stick It”, "Bring It On: Fight to the Finish”, and "The Lovely Bones," directed by Peter Jackson.
-Nikki is trained in many different forms of movement including dance, martial arts, yoga, and CrossFit, all of which have contributed to a number of the roles she's played.
+Nikki SooHoo, a Southern California native, is best known for her roles in the movies "Stick It," "Bring It On: Fight to the Finish" and "The Lovely Bones," directed by Peter Jackson.
+SooHoo is trained in many different forms of movement including dance, martial arts, yoga and CrossFit, all of which have contributed to a number of the roles she's played.
 She has appeared on a variety of TV shows including "Pretty Little Liars," "Speechless," "Casual" and "Wet Hot American Summer."
 SooHoo is also a voiceover artist on the Nick Jr. animated series "Shimmer and Shine" as well as "Star Wars Resistance."